|

 over the engine noise.

-How does carbon monoxide get onboard
+How does carbon monoxide get onboard a boat?

 CO makes its way onto your boat in various ways.
+One way is referred to

-wagon" effect which occurs when a moving
+as the “station wagon" effect - this occurs when a moving boat

-boat creates a vacuum behind it that tends to
+creates a vacuum behind it that tends to pull exhaust fumes back into

-faster than the wind is blowing.
-If the effect
+and the boat is traveling slightly faster than the wind is blowing.
+If

-is particularly threatening, alter your course
+the effect is particularly threatening, alter your course so that the

-so that the wind is working to break the vacuum.
+wind is working to break the vacuum.
+Carbon monoxide emission is more

-have a much stronger odor.
+boats because diesel fumes usually have a much stronger odor.

 Carbon monoxide is heavier than air and tends